 - Prevents insect infestation

-- Removes moisture that can cause mold, fungus and mildew
+- Removes moisture that can cause mold, fungus, and mildew

 Sump pump installation is super easy and fast for a good plumber.
 It’s a small pump installed at the lowest part of your basement/crawl space.
 The pump typically turns on automatically either by a float activator or a pressure sensor – as long as it’s been installed by a qualified professional.
-While they fill with water, they pump it out safely from your home and your neighbours’.
+While they fill with water, they pump it out safely from your home and your neighbors’.